-Other Chase credit cards, including the Chase Freedom® Unlimited Credit Card (read our Chase Freedom Unlimited review) and the Chase Sapphire Preferred® Card (read our Sapphire Preferred review), have been known to extend time-limited bonus opportunities to cardholders.
+Other Chase credit cards have been known to extend time-limited bonus opportunities to cardholders.
+Examples include the Chase Freedom® Unlimited credit card (read our Chase Freedom Unlimited review) and the Chase Sapphire Preferred® card (read our Sapphire Preferred review).

 9. Wait for Promotions to Make Major Purchases

-Whether you’re planning a major DIY or professionally assisted home improvement project, it always pays to wait for the right time to purchase your supplies.
-Once you’ve finalized your shopping list, visit or call the relevant department (or departments) and ask for a peek at forthcoming promotions.
+Whether you’re planning a major DIY or contracted home improvement project, it always pays to wait for the right time to purchase your supplies.
+Once you’ve finished your shopping list, visit or call to ask about upcoming promotions.

-Before a major kitchen renovation, my wife and I purchased cabinets and countertops in two separate orders.
-We bagged the countertops as soon as we decided on the material and pattern to avoid missing out on a 20% off sale, but we waited two weeks after settling on cabinets to actually pull the trigger — just long enough to snag 30% off that part of the order.
+For example, before a major kitchen renovation, my wife and I purchased cabinets and countertops in two separate orders.
+We bagged the countertops as soon as we decided on the material and pattern to avoid missing a 20%-off sale.
+But we waited two weeks after settling on cabinets to make the purchase.
+That was just long enough to snag 30% off that part of the order.